LYNCH·LLP

 • What is Jeff A Burke's overall allowance rate?

-No. This pooled rate describes past outcomes across all the examiner's assigned art units and is not a prediction of any specific application's disposition.
+No. The pooled allowance rate describes past outcomes only and is not a prediction of how any specific pending application will be decided.
+Each application is examined on its own merits.

 ◈ RESPONDING TO AN OFFICE ACTION